National Rail: Other passenger rail operators in Great Britain

 Several conurbations have their own metro or tram systems, most of which are not part of National Rail.
 These include the London Underground, Docklands Light Railway, London Tramlink, Blackpool Tramway, Glasgow Subway, Tyne and Wear Metro, Manchester Metrolink, Sheffield Supertram, West Midlands Metro and Nottingham Express Transit.
 On the other hand, the largely self-contained Merseyrail system is part of the National Rail network, and urban rail networks around Birmingham, Cardiff, Glasgow and West Yorkshire consist entirely of National Rail services.

 London Overground and the Elizabeth line (formerly TfL Rail) are hybrids: Their services are operated via a concession awarded by Transport for London (TfL).
 They are part of National Rail as train operating companies, where tickets can be used in the same way as other operators, and shown in the National Rail timetable.
 However, under Transport for London, they are considered as separate networks.
 They are listed separately in all materials produced by TfL than National Rail, stations serving London Overground or the Elizabeth line only do not have the National Rail logo shown on either the station themselves or the tube map, and fares on these two networks are priced as TfL services, the same as London Underground, rather than National Rail services.
 The National Rail service status web page by TfL also does not list these two systems.

-London Overground also owns some infrastructure in its own right, following the reopening of the former London Underground East London line.
+London Overground also owns some infrastructure in its own right, following the reopening of the former London Underground East London line and the extension to Barking Riverside.

 Eurostar is also not part of the National Rail network despite sharing of tracks and stations (along High Speed 1).
 Northern Ireland Railways were never part of British Rail, which was limited to England, Scotland and Wales.

 There are many privately owned or heritage railways in Great Britain which are not part of the National Rail network and mostly operate for heritage or pleasure purposes rather than as public transport, but some have connections to National Rail track.